michi-992/OnePage_Search_Application/README.md

 # One Page Application with Search Functionality

 This project is a Maven-based parent project consisting of two child modules: a backend and a frontend.
-The backend is a Spring Boot (version 3.3.4) application, while the frontend is built with Angular (version 17).
-The application for now only provides basic a search functionality where users can add search items to a databse and have them displayed.
+The backend is a Spring Boot (version 3.3.4) application with Spring Security integration.
+The frontend is built with Angular (version 18).
+The application provides a search functionality where users can add search items to a database and have them displayed.
+Additionally, the project includes a login, registration, homepage (search view), and admin view of all searches.

 ## Table of Contents
 - [Prerequisites](#prerequisites)